CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 The ability to generate *file* projections like this makes indexing an efficient way to extract embedded images from a large volume of documents.

 ### Task 4.3: View table projections

+In this task, you will learn how to view table projections, which form a relational schema of enriched data as defined in the skillset.
+These projections provide a structured view of the extracted and processed content during the indexing process.

 The *table* projections defined in the skillset form a relational schema of enriched data.